General Data Protection

 (a) the offering of goods or services, irrespective of whether a payment of the data subject is required, to such data subjects in the Union; or

-(b) the monitoring of their behaviour as far as their behaviour takes place within the Union.
+(b) the monitoring of their behavior as far as their behavior takes place within the Union.